-\begin{itemize} \item We define a new problem, named \textit{Authentic Image Completion}, where, given a set of reference images and a target image with missing regions, we seek to complete those missing regions with content faithful to the scene observed in the reference images.
-In essence, the goal is to complete the target image with what ``should have been there'' rather than what ``could have been there'', as is often the case in typical generative inpainting. \item We introduce \textit{RealFill}, a method that aims to solve this problem by finetuning a diffusion-based text-to-image inpainting model on reference and target images.
-This model is sampled with \textit{Correspondence-Based Seed Selection} to filter ouptuts with low fidelity to the reference images. \textit{RealFill} is the first method that expands the expressive power of generative inpainting models by conditioning the process on more than text (i.e., by adding reference images). \item We propose \textit{RealBench}, a dataset for quantitative and qualitative evaluation of authentic image completion, composed of 33 scenes spanning both inpainting and outpainting tasks. \end{itemize}
+In summary, our contributions are as follows: \begin{itemize} \item We define a new problem named \textit{\Adjective{} Image Completion}, i.e., given a set of reference images and a target image with missing regions, we seek to complete those missing regions with content that is faithful to the scene as captured in the references.
+In essence, the goal is to complete the target image with what ``should have been there'' rather than what ``could have been there'', like in typical generative inpainting. \item We introduce \textit{RealFill}, a method that aims to solve this problem by finetuning an inpainting diffusion model on reference and target images.
+This model is sampled with \textit{Correspondence-Based Seed Selection} to filter outputs with low fidelity to the reference images. \textit{RealFill} is the first method that expands the expressive power of generative inpainting models by conditioning the process beyond text, enabling extra conditioning on reference images. \item We propose \textit{RealBench}, a dataset for quantitative evaluation of \adjective{} image completion, composed of 33 scenes spanning both inpainting and outpainting tasks. \end{itemize}